GV94/maze-tv-client/README.md

 Build the base image that the frontend and backend share

-`docker build -f dockerfile.base . -t astra-tv-base:latest`
+`docker build -f dockerfile.base . -t maze-tv-base:latest`

 run `docker compose up`, this will start the frontend, backend, and redis server.